 A lot of social media marketers are focused on getting their content to go viral on social media and get as many votes or likes as possible.
 Their aim?
 Get super popular overnight.
 They want more and more people to know their brand, in little time.
 Which is a mistake.

-Now, regardless of how you see social media branding, it’s simply not possible to get hundreds of thousands of genuine followers in a few weeks.
-Nor can you get an unrealistic number of likes or fans in a few days.
+Now, regardless of how you see social media branding, it’s simply not possible in real life to get hundreds of thousands of genuine followers in a few weeks on your Instagram account.
+Nor can you get an unrealistic number of likes or shares in a few days on your Facebook page.
 Even if you do manage to make it happen, it’s not going to be ethical.
 You will end up interacting with the wrong people.
-And along the process hurt brand image.
+And along the process will hurt your brand image.